romainstraet/disco-timelines-vanillajs/README.md

 - Create abstract classes in pure javascript.
 - [This simple but useful pattern](https://kyleshevlin.com/how-to-write-your-own-javascript-dom-element-factory).
 - TDD forces you to build testable app (_de facto_...).
+- I discover the _loading=lazy_ attribute for img (more info [here](https://web.dev/browser-level-image-lazy-loading/)).
+Since this attribute is not yet supported by all browsers, I would have tried [this](https://dev.to/ekafyi/lazy-loading-images-with-vanilla-javascript-2fbj) instead if it wasn't for a personal project.